sexta13/ide-ext-atom/README.md

    1. Run `apm test` in `topcoder-workflow` folder.
    2. Run `npm test` in `topcoder-workflow` folder.
    3. Run `View -> Developer -> Run Package Specs`, within Atom window.

+## Linting

+The project uses [StandardJS](https://standardjs.com/index.html) as a linter.
+In order to run the linter use `npm run lint`.
+There's also a command to automatically fix linting problems: `npm run lint:fix`.